crtaylor315/PrintNightmare-Before-Halloween/README.md

 CISA (Cybersecurity and Infrastructure Security Agency) recommends administrators to disable the print spooler service in Domain Controllers and systems that do not print. _“Due to the possibility for exposure, domain controllers and Active Directory admin systems need to have the Print spooler service disabled.
 The recommended way to do this is using a Group Policy Object.”_ <br />
 Admin can also prevent remote print requests by using the Group Policy Object.
 Local printing will still be available for directly connected devices.

+To first determine in the print spooler service is running:
+1)	Open Start.
+2)	Search for PowerShell, right-click the top result and select the Run as administrator.
+3)	Type the following command. <br/>
+		Get-Service -Name Spooler

 Example: <br />
 Stop-Service Spooler
 REG ADD  "HKLM\SYSTEM\CurrentControlSet\Services\Spooler"  /v "Start" /t REG_DWORD /d "4" /f <br />